 They can also recommend goal-based marketing strategies that have worked for other companies similar to yours.
 If you take the time to define your goals and develop a plan to meet them, you won’t have to dread your next budget meeting.

-Now that you have some ideas for improving website traffic, check out our upcoming blog posts where we’ll cover two other goal-based marketing strategies: how to improve conversions, and how to boost sales.
+Now that you have some ideas for how to increase website traffic, check out our upcoming blog posts where we’ll cover two other goal-based marketing strategies: how to improve conversions, and how to boost sales.